AdamMiltonBarker/InceptionFlow/README.md

 ### Using An IP Camera

 You can easily connect to an IP cam by changing the URL field in data/confs.json to the URL of your IP camera.
-If you are not using an IP camera you should leave it as 0.
+If you are not using an IP camera you should leave it as 0 (zero).

 ```
 	"Cameras": [